YangLing0818/VideoTetris/README.md

 ## News Update
 - [x] Paper [VideoTetris](https://arxiv.org/abs/2406.04277) released
-- [ ] Release the inference code of VideoTetris
+- [ ] Release the inference code of VideoTetris within one month
-- [ ] Release the checkpoint of our long compositonal video generation
+- [ ] Release the checkpoint of our long compositonal video generation within one month
 - [ ] Release VideoTetris with KLing/FIFO-Diffusion

 ## Introduction